-Components o f remuneration package of a new executive Director Component Approach taken to each component of remuneration Fixed pay The base salary and FPA will reflect the individual's role, experience and responsibility, and will be set in the context of market practice.
-The maximum cash in lieu of pension allowance will be 10% of salary.
+Component Approach taken to each component of remuneration Fixed pay The base salary and FPA will reflect the individual's role, experience and responsibility, and will be set in the context of market practice.
+The maximum cash in lieu of pension allowance will be no more than the maximum contribution, as a percentage of salary, that can be made for the majority of employees in the relevant jurisdiction.
 Benefits Benefits to be provided will be dependent on circumstances while in line with Group policy and the remuneration policy table, including the global mobility policy (where applicable) and local regulations.
-Variable pay awards New joiners will be eligible to be considered for variable pay awards consisting of an annual incentive and/or LTI award (or any combination of variable pay).
-For the year in which the individual commences providing services as an executive Director, the Committee retains the discretion to determine the proportion of variable pay to be deferred, the deferral and retention period, whether any performance conditions should be applied, and the period over which such performance should be assessed.
+Variable pay awards New appointments will be eligible to be considered for variable pay awards consisting of an annual incentive and/or LTI award (or any other element which the Committee considers appropriate given the particular circumstances but not exceeding the maximum level of variable remuneration set out below).
+For the year in which the individual commences providing services as an executive Director, the Committee retains the discretion to determine the proportion of variable pay to be deferred, the deferral and retention period, whether any performance and/or continued employment conditions should be applied, and the period over which such performance should be assessed.
 In exercising this discretion, the Committee will take into account the circumstances in which the individual is appointed (for example, if it is promotion of an internal candidate or an external appointment), expectation of shareholders and any regulatory requirements.
-Total variable pay awarded for the year of joining HSBC will be limited to 535% of base salary.
+Total variable pay awarded for the year in which the individual is newly appointed as an executive Director will be limited to 535% of base salary.
 This limit excludes buy-out awards and is in line with the aggregate maximum variable pay opportunity set out in the remuneration policy table.
-Guaranteed bonuses are only permitted by exception and must be limited to the first year of service, subject to the Group deferral policy and performance requirements.
-Buy-out A buy-out may be offered if the individual holds any outstanding unvested awards that are forfeited on resignation from the previous employer.
+Guaranteed bonuses are only permitted by exception and in very rare and limited circumstances (for example, where the individual loses a variable pay opportunity with the previous employer as a result of joining HSBC and such an award is considered essential to attract and hire the candidate).
+If such an award is provided then, in line with the PRA remuneration rules, it will be limited to the first year of service, subject to the Group deferral policy and performance requirements.
+Buy-out The Committee may make an award to buy out remuneration terms forfeited on resignation from the previous employer.
 The Group buy-out policy is in line with the PRA remuneration rules, which state that both the terms and amount of any replacement awards will not be more generous than the award forfeited on departure from the former employer.
-A buy-out award is delivered as HSBC deferred shares with vesting and retention periods to match the terms of forfeited awards with the previous employer as closely as possible, subject to proof of forfeiture and other relevant documentation.
+In considering buy-out levels and conditions, the Committee will take into account the type of award, performance measures and likelihood of performance conditions being met in setting the quantum of the buy-out.
+Buy-out awards will match the terms of forfeited awards with the previous employer as closely as possible, subject to proof of forfeiture and other relevant documentation.
 Where the vesting time is fewer than 90 days, cash or deferred cash may be awarded for administrative purposes.
-Where appropriate, the Committee retains the discretion to utilise the provisions provided in the Listing Rules for the purpose of making buy-out awards.
+Where appropriate, the Committee retains the discretion to utilise the provisions provided in the UK Listing Rules for the purpose of making buy-out awards.

-Policy on payments for loss of office - executive Directors
+Policy on payments for loss of office executive Directors